Hook Story Offer - Formula

 At the end of the book, leave a small hook to check out your offer to help them out.
 It could be an offer to book a call with you or a link to a custom sales page.

 Most people who will follow the book may have some expertise, but they would still need help to get it right.
-So, even if you explained most of it in the book, people will still be willing to consider taking your service.

 Is the Hook Story Offer Framework Right for Your Business?

-No framework is the perfect fit for every niche.
-The success of the Hook Story Offer formula depends on your overall marketing plan and execution.
-Here’s how to decide if it’s right for you:
+Not every marketing strategy fits every business.
+The success of the Hook Story Offer formula depends on how well it aligns with your overall marketing plan and execution.

-How To Create A Sales Landing Page Using Hook Story Offer In WordPress
+How to Create a Sales Landing Page Using Hook Story Offer in WordPress

 1. First, go to the WPFunnels dashboard and create a funnel using the Online course template.